Giannis Chloros

-Giannis Chloros (Γιάννης Χλωρός; born 30 October 1978) is a Greek footballer who plays for A.O.
-Nea Ionia F.C. in the Gamma Ethniki.
+Giannis Chloros (Γιάννης Χλωρός; born 30 October 1978) is a retired Greek footballer who works as a manager for Ifestos Peristeriou.

 Career

 Born in Schwabach, Germany, Chloros moved to Greece where he began his professional career by signing for Panargiakos in July 1996.
 Following a few stints in the Beta Ethniki, he moved to Trikala F.C. where he appeared in 28 Alpha Ethniki matches during the 1999–00 season.
 He joined Egaleo F.C. in July 2000, and appeared in 137 Alpha Ethniki matches for the club over four and one-half seasons.
-He also played for Larissa, Iraklis and Thrasyvoulos in the Alpha Ethniki.
+He also played for AEL, Iraklis and Thrasyvoulos in the Alpha Ethniki.
+Lastly, he played for Nea Ionia football club in the Gamma Ethniki.